USF-BigData/Lab-Log-Analyzer/README.md

 ## Submission

-Check in your go code and make sure you don't forget to answer the question above (just edit this file).
+Check in your Go code and make sure you don't forget to answer the question above (just edit this file).